-Varicose veins have a different appearance from spider veins which are tiny veins which do not bulge out of the skin.
-However, the underlying problem for both is “venous insufficiency” or abnormal backward flow of venous blood.
+Varicose veins are enlarged, swollen veins that bulge out of the skin.
+Varicose veins are different in appearance from spider veins, which are tiny dilated capillaries that do not protrude.
+Both, however, are caused by venous insufficiency, or abnormal backward flow of venous blood.
 Symptoms include pain, aching, fatigue, swelling, leg heaviness, burning, and itching.
-Medical attention should be sought whenever these symptoms are present.
-By resting, elevating, or supporting the legs, these symptoms can be relieved for short periods of time.
-If the venous insufficiency becomes more severe and is left untreated it can lead to progressively severe problems called “venous stasis changes”.
+Medical attention should be sought if you experience these symptoms.
+You can relieve these symptoms for short periods of time by resting, elevating, or supporting the legs.
+But if venous insufficiency becomes more severe and is left untreated, it can lead to progressively severe problems called venous stasis changes.
 This results in the overlying skin tissue to be damaged by the pooling of blood.
 Early symptoms include swelling and skin discoloration.
 If the condition worsens, it may cause the skin to break down and lead to open sores and ulcers.

-- Your Vein Center of Indiana Physician, is a Trusted Leader in Minimally Invasive procedures.
+Vein Center of Indiana is a trusted leader in minimally invasive procedures.

-- Out Patient convenience, with state of the art hospital equipment.
+- We offer outpatient convenience, with state-of-the-art hospital equipment.

-- Our staff is top-notch with a tremendous amount of knowledge and experience.
+- Our incredible staff has a tremendous amount of knowledge and experience.

-- Locations at both Community Hospitals, North, and East
+- Services are performed at Community Hospitals North, and East